DimitriPalmer22/Relapse-Code-Documentation/Documentation/Powers/Powers.md

 ![Explosion Power Example](<../../_META/Attachments/Pasted image 20241008131156.png>)

-Powers in Relapse use Unity's [Scriptable Objects](https://docs.unity3d.com/Manual/class-ScriptableObject.html) as the basis of their implementation.
-This allows for easy modification of existing powers and the creation of new powers.
+Powers in Relapse use a 2-part system as the basis of their implementation:

+- Unity's [Scriptable Objects](https://docs.unity3d.com/Manual/class-ScriptableObject.html), which allow for easy modification of existing powers and the creation of new powers
+- Unity's prefab system, which allows for easy and modular implementation of power behavior

 #### Anatomy of The Power Scriptable Object